 Louis Liu created a website that handled live, written media as well as videos and photography.
 His topic is fashion.
 The website was able to navigate numerous incoming sets of information.
 He also made a mobile app for the product.
 This was his senior thesis project 2011.

 Sangho Bang designed this website as part of his course work as a fourth-year student in my Transmedia Design course at Yeungnam University, South Korea.
 Sangho was my typography student in his junior year.
 Between junior and senior years, he discovered his style and visual voice and went at creating work like a bandit.
 In my course, he focused on self-promotion.
 He’s done fabulously.
 I’m very proud to have worked with him. click this link to view the website https://www.bangsangho.com/.

-I had Dan Cassaro for junior year typography then hired him for yearbook senior year.
+Dan Cassaro was in my junior year typography course.
+I liked his style so hired him for yearbook.
 He was also in my senior portfolio course.
 From the outset, Dan’s ideas were quirky, sometimes kitschy, but it turned out that he was onto something big.
 While I had to push him to play with typography in junior year, by the time he finished the yearbook project he was well on his way stylistically.
-He had found the pulse of an upcoming trend and has ridden it well. click this link to view Dan’s website http://www.youngjerks.com/
+He had found the pulse of an upcoming trend and has ridden it well. click this link to view Dan’s website http://www.youngjerks.com/.

 Stop the harvesting of elephant tusks passionately designed and beautifully packaged by Ji Won Lee, a third-year student at Yeungnam University, South Korea.

 A detailed, illustrated description of Korean traditional dress, the Hanbok, delightfully designed and packaged with a contemporary spin by first-year student Ji Su Lee at Yeungnam University, South Korea.